Search

 Because at the end of the day, it doesn’t really matter what others do in their minds.
 Each of us experiences only one mind – the mind we’ve been blessed with.

-But I understand that some people currently have miserable experiences, and not being able to use memory techniques must be very miserable indeed.
+I do understand that some people currently have miserable experiences, and not being able to use the main memory techniques must be very miserable indeed.

 So, if you can’t see images in your mind, here’s the first memory trick that will help you find more Memory Palaces and use them: